skolson/KmpIO/ReadMe.md

 - iosX64
 - iosArm64

-A common source set "appleNativeMain" contains common across used by all three Apple targets.
+A common source set "appleNativeMain" contains common source used by all three Apple targets.

 ## Reason for Existence